GoogleCloudPlatform/cluster-toolkit/community/modules/compute/schedmd-slurm-gcp-v5-node-group/README.md

 Node groups allow adding heterogeneous node types to a partition, and hence running jobs that mix multiple node characteristics.
 See the [heterogeneous jobs section][hetjobs] of the SchedMD documentation for more information.
-An example of multiple node groups being used can be found in the [slurm-gcp-v5-high-io.yaml] blueprint.

 To specify nodes from a specific node group in a partition, the [`--nodelist`] (or `-w`) flag can be used, for example: